-- The significant increase in local taxes in FY 2002 was primarily due to property tax increases.
-Of the \$246 million in general property tax increases, schools accounted for \$123 million; counties for \$61 million; and cities for \$49 million. - It should be noted that while the courts have held that the mandatory school district general fund property tax levy is a state tax, it is treated as a local tax for the maintenance of historical tax tables.
+- I The recent rate of growth in local taxes, especially property taxes, slowed significantly in FY 2003.
+Property taxes in FY 2003 increased by about 4.2 percent, or \$112 million.
+Of this amount, schools accounted for \$57 million of the increase.
+Property taxes in FY 2002 had increased by \$242 million (10.2 percent), \$123 million of which was attributable to schools; and such taxes had increased by \$199 million (9.1 percent) in FY 2001, \$117 million of which was attributable to schools. - !
+It should be noted that while the courts have held that the mandatory school district general fund property tax levy is a state tax, it is treated as a local tax for the maintenance of historical tax tables.